fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 and is only present on the OCIRepository while the status value is `"True"`.
 There may be more arbitrary values for the `reason` field to provide accurate reason for a condition.

+In addition to the above Condition types, when the signature [verification](#verification) fails.
+A condition with the following attributes is added to the GitRepository's `.status.conditions`:

+- `type: SourceVerified`
+- `status: "False"`
+- `reason: VerificationError`

 While the OCIRepository has one or more of these Conditions, the controller will continue to attempt to produce an Artifact for the resource with an